tierklinik-dobersberg/cis-idm/README.md

   - Enroll 2FA
   - Enroll WebAuthN/Passkeys
   - Self registration (may optionally require a registration token) with either Password or WebAuthN
-  - Change privacy settings (`in-development`)
   - Manage E-Mail addresses
-    - Verification of E-Mail addresses is `in-development`
   - Manage phone numbers
-    - Verification of phone numbers is `in-development` (will use Twilio)
   - Manage addresses (delivery/billing/...)
   - Dark and Light mode :)

+### Upcoming / Planned

+The following features are on our roadmap and will be finished before cisidm will be released as a v1:

+- A role based authentication system (`in-development`)
+- Change privacy settings (`in-development`)
+- Verification of phone numbers is `in-development` (will use Twilio)
+- Verification of E-Mail addresses is `in-development`
+- 2FA authentication using SMS
+- 2FA authentication using E-Mail
+- E-Mail magic-link authentication
+- Feature-Flag management on a per-user basis
+- Password recovery using E-Mail or SMS

 ## Quick-Start